Fleekshot/GPT/README.md

 - Chat messages synchronized to everyone
 - Previous drawings/messages are sent to new participants
 - Admin `CMD` panel for clearing chat/board and posting announcements
+- Single-click dots display properly for all participants

 ## Running in GitHub Codespaces
 1. Open this repository in GitHub Codespaces.